animal-tree/Writing-stuff/Stuff22-What-is-Consciousness?.md

 ---

-"All the world's a stage" hints at the existence of characetrs within an ensemble of some greater production; we are actors in the role of God.
+"All the world's a stage" hints at the existence of characters within an ensemble of some greater production; we are actors in the role of God.

 A musical symphony is single piece with many distinguishable arangements and parts, performers and instruments.